shashankshirol/GeneratingNoisySpeechData/README.md

 - Use reading_spec_gen_by_sgan.ipynb to reconstuct the audio files from the output of singan.

 **Note: Take a look at the "spec gen by singan" folder to get a better idea.**
-**Note: Download the official SinGAN implementation from the link above**
+**Note: Download the official SinGAN implementation from the link above.**